flaviaveloso/customerfavorites/README.md

 ## TODO

 - Add cache on the application to optimaze the database perfomance using Redis
-- Improve e2e test coverage
+- Add e2e tests
-- Improve unit test coverage
+- Improve unit tests coverage
 - Improve return on api endpoints
 - Add OpenApi/Swagger documentation
 - Add sequence and architecture diagrams